RESEARCH

 Poedat Collective Philosophy Conference, Smyrna, Turkey, c.
 2015

-We see colors, hear sounds, and feel textures; the abstract nature and the experimental diagnostic of mechanomorphism intend to draw out the unseen interactions between humans and machines in a particular sense.
+We see colors, hear sounds, and feel textures; yet mechanomorphism, with its abstract nature and experimental diagnostic, seeks to illuminate the unseen interactions between humans and machines in a particular sense.

-The endeavor here to define the ontological limit of the human body constituted the intersection of philosophical, biological, and theological initiatives.
-Aside from epistemological discussions, differentiating between body and machine has become a detrimental habit, a metaphysical tradition, and even an oppressive ideology.
-Immanence has been regenerated throughout history by means of discourse, politics, and aesthetics over two concepts: the body and the machine.
+This endeavor to define the ontological limits of the human body occupies the intersection of philosophical, biological, and theological inquiries.
+Beyond epistemological discussions, the differentiation between body and machine has become not only a persistent habit but also a metaphysical tradition—and, at times, an oppressive ideology.
+Immanence has been continuously reshaped throughout history through discourse, politics, and aesthetics centered on two fundamental concepts: the body and the machine.

-The machine is classified as separate from the body and used as a metaphor to highlight corporeality.
-When the body is thought to be teleological, in other words, when the status of being a vehicle for something is assimilated with the body, it is argued that the body is a type of machine; the limit drawn for the body cannot be expanded towards the limit of the machine; conversely, the body is retracted to the limit of the machine.
-According to Georges Canguilhem, likening body parts such as the stomach, veins, and muscles to tools like heating chambers, hydraulic tubes, cables, and cords, the body is transformed into a machine to satisfy the ideologies that exalt the technique.
-As a matter of fact, it is not a coincidence that Aristotle described the bodies of the slaves as “moving machines” and that René Descartes laid the foundation of mechanical philosophy, or consciousness, at the beginning of capitalism.
+The machine has been classified as separate from the body and often used metaphorically to underscore corporeality.
+When the body is viewed teleologically—as merely a vehicle for something—it is argued to be a type of machine.
+Yet, in this framing, the body’s limits cannot expand toward those of the machine; rather, the body is retracted to fit within the machine’s boundaries.
+According to Georges Canguilhem, likening body parts such as the stomach, veins, and muscles to tools like heating chambers, hydraulic tubes, cables, and cords reduces the body to a mechanical entity, satisfying ideologies that elevate technical processes.
+It is no coincidence that Aristotle described the bodies of slaves as “moving machines” or that René Descartes laid the foundation for mechanical philosophy and consciousness at the dawn of capitalism.

-The fact that all elements and processes of the body can be found in the machine creates an extraordinary sense of adventure and makes us experience emotional exaltation.
-The body is the cause and the result, the subject and the object, the beginning and the end, whose limits have not been able to be determined.
-The body is more than an input-output space; it is a structure that can consciously or unconsciously penetrate into the machine.
-The outcome of the relationship between the body and the machine is that the body is not equivalent to the machine, but the limit of the machine is at the same time the limit of the body.
+The alignment of bodily elements and processes with those of the machine creates an extraordinary sense of adventure and evokes emotional exaltation.
+The body becomes both cause and effect, subject and object, origin and endpoint—its limits persistently elusive.
+The body transcends the notion of being a mere input-output system; it is a structure capable of consciously or unconsciously intertwining with the machine.
+Ultimately, the relationship between the body and the machine reveals that while the body is not equivalent to the machine, the machine’s limits are, simultaneously, the limits of the body.